Costco Japan

 | Takoyaki (Octopus Balls) | ¥500 | ~$3.30 | Crispy-outside, molten-inside octopus balls with mayo and bonito flakes.
 Not always available, but when they appear, the line gets longer. |

-| Soft Cream (Soft Serve) | ¥280 | ~$1.90 | Hokkaido milk soft serve — noticeably richer and creamier than the US version.
-The base flavor uses Hokkaido dairy, which has a higher fat content and a clean, almost sweet finish. |
+| Soft Cream (Soft Serve) | ¥280 | ~$1.90 | Hokkaido milk soft serve — richer and creamier than US, thanks to higher-fat Hokkaido dairy |

-| Seasonal Soft Cream | ¥380 | ~$2.50 | Rotates throughout the year: melon (summer), strawberry (spring), mixed berry (fall), mango.
-The melon flavor in particular is absurdly good — tastes like biting into a ripe Yubari cantaloupe. |
+| Seasonal Soft Cream | ¥380 | ~$2.50 | Rotates: melon (summer), strawberry (spring), mixed berry (fall), mango.
+The melon flavor is absurdly good. |

 | Smoothie | ¥280 | ~$1.90 | Rotates seasonally — mango smoothie in summer, mixed berry in cooler months, and occasional limited flavors like peach or yuzu |